falconry/falcon/README.md

 **[Experimental]**

-Falcon is a fast, light-weight framework for building cloud APIs.
+Falcon is a *really* fast, light-weight framework for building cloud APIs.
 It tries to do as little as possible while remaining highly effective.

 > Perfection is finally attained not when there is no longer anything to add, but when there is no longer anything to take away.
 >